 Investors participating in this offering will incur immediate and substantial dilution.
-After giving effect to (a) the issuance and sale of units consisting of 1,300,000 shares of our common stock and warrants to purchase up to 1,300,000 shares of common stock in this offering at an assumed initial public offering price of \$5.50 per unit, consisting of one share of common stock at \$5.49 per share and one warrant at \$0.01 per warrant, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us (assuming no exercise of warrants sold in this offering), and (b) the automatic conversion of our convertible promissory notes in the principal amount of \$1,730,000 (plus interest) issued in the first six months of 2018 into 405,054 shares of our common stock, upon the closing of this offering, the issuance of 180,872 shares of common stock to be issued to a consultant in consideration of general business advisory services, the issuance of 271,024 shares of our common stock under the terms of a unit purchase agreement in connection with our acquisition of IMAC of St. Louis, LLC, 836,105 shares of common stock under the terms of a merger agreement in connection with our acquisition of Clinic Management Associates, LLC, 20,000 shares of common stock under the terms of a unit purchase agreement in connection with our acquisition of IMAC Regeneration Management of Nashville, LLC and the issuance of 158,182 shares of common stock under the terms of a unit purchase agreement in connection with our acquisition of Advantage Hand Therapy, our as adjusted net tangible book value as of September 30, 2018, would have been approximately \$5,893,136, or \$0.77 per share of common stock.
+After giving effect to (a) the issuance and sale of units consisting of 1,300,000 shares of our common stock and warrants to purchase up to 1,300,000 shares of common stock in this offering at an assumed initial public offering price of \$5.50 per unit, consisting of one share of common stock at \$5.49 per share and one warrant at \$0.01 per warrant, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us (assuming no exercise of warrants sold in this offering), and (b) the automatic conversion of our convertible promissory notes in the principal amount of \$1,730,000 (plus interest) issued in the first six months of 2018 into 405,054 shares of our common stock, upon the closing of this offering, the issuance of 180,872 shares of common stock to be issued to a consultant in consideration of general business advisory services, the issuance of 271,024 shares of our common stock under the terms of a unit purchase agreement in connection with our acquisition of Clinic Management Associates, LLC, 20,000 shares of common stock under the terms of a unit purchase agreement in connection with our acquisition of IMAC Regeneration Management of Nashville, LLC and the issuance of 158,182 shares of common stock under the terms of a unit purchase agreement in connection with our acquisition of Advantage Hand Therapy, our as adjusted net tangible book value as of September 30, 2018, would have been approximately \$5,893,136, or \$0.77 per share of common stock.
 This represents an immediate increase in the pro forma net tangible book value of \$2.82 per share to existing stockholders and an immediate decrease of \$4.73 per share to investors purchasing shares of our common stock in this offering.
-The following table illustrates this per share dilution on a p
+The following table illustrates this per share dilution on a per share basis: